Procedimientos estandarizados para UN CUIDADO CONSISTENTE

 Ensure that all ventilator alarms are on and set appropriately for the patient’s individual ventilator settings.

-Remove PPE and perform hand hygiene.
+Remove PPE and clean hands.

 Document the procedure in the patient’s record.